-Materials that have repellency for a particular rodent species may not show repellency for other rodent species.
-For example, Fischer et al. (2013) found methyl nonyl ketone (= 2-undecanone) to be effective with common voles (Microtus arvalis) in Europe, while we did not find it to be effective with prairie voles (M. ochrogaster) in North America (Witmer et al. 2000).
+Materials that have repellency for a rodent species may not show repellency for other rodent species.
+For example, Fischer and others (2012) found methyl nonyl ketone (= 2-undecanone) to be effective with common voles (Microtus arvalis) in Europe, while we did not find it to be effective with prairie voles (Microtus ochrogaster) in North America (Witmer et al. 2000).
 Of course, regional difference can also exist in how the same species of rodent responds to an odor or a toxicant.

-We also tested anthraquinone, which is a registered bird repellent.
+We also tested anthraquinone which is a registered bird repellent.
 It is being looked at as a potential addition to rodenticides to reduce the consumption of rodenticide baits by non-target birds (Cowan et al. 2015).
 However, for rats, it acted as a rodent repellent even at very low concentrations (Cowan et al. 2015).
 In our study, however, it did not repel gophers even at a concentration of 25%.

 In conclusion, it appears that the quest for an effective gopher repellent will continue to elude researchers.
-Other researchers have noted that potential repellents that work for some rodent species may not work for other rodent species, and that ones that work for one gender may not be very effective for the other gender (Hansen et al. 2015, Hansen et al. 2016).
+Other researchers have noted that potential repellents that work for some rodent species may not work for other rodent species and that ones that work for one gender may not be very effective for the other gender (Hansen et al. 2015, 2016).
 In our previous trials to identify effective gopher repellents, it was only predator odors that showed the most potential promise as repellents (Witmer et al. 1997).
-In their review, Lindgen et al.
+In their review, Lindgen and others (1997) also noted the potential for predator odors as repellent for various rodent species.
+However, in the current trials, even potential repellents that smelled like predator odors (sulfur-containing materials such as the Protect-T product) did not repel gophers.
+As suggested by Baldwin and others (2013), additional research and development of effective methods will be necessary to reduce rodent damage to agriculture production.